-The first is the question of non-conjugal invertibility.
-In what universes does $G+H\equiv 0$ imply $\overline{G} \equiv H$?
-Can we find other examples where this does not hold, besides the one impartial and one partizan example that have been identified?
-Are there conditions we can impose on a universe --- perhaps closure under conjugates and some other properties --- that would guarantee all additive inverses are conjugates?
+We conclude by highlighting two of the open problems that were introduced above. \begin{enumerate} \item {\bf Non-conjugal invertibility.} In what universes does $G+H\equiv 0$ imply $\overline{G} \equiv H$?
+Can we indeed prove that this is true for certain parental, dense universes, and if so, what known games naturally occur in such universes?
+Can we find other examples of universes in which this is {\em not} true, besides the one impartial and one partizan example that have been identified to date?

-A second open problem concerns `restricted' canonical forms.
-We have a reduction (using domination and a modified reversibility) for dicots.
-Does the same reversibility work in elsewhere?
-Are there other universes in which a yet different kind of reversibility would allow us to obtain unique canonical forms?
-Are there universes in which the problem of reversibility through ends does not even arise --- that is, in which Lemma 3.1 holds?
+\item {\bf Reversibility through ends.} There is a solution for dicots, where options that are reversible through ends are replaced with $*$, and there is a suggestion that a similar solution will work in a few other specific universes.
+Can we solve reversibility in other universes, perhaps starting even with small ruleset-specific universes?
+Can we find a general process for constructing the necessary `replacement' games?
+Are there universes in which the problem of reversibility through ends does not even arise --- that is, in which Lemma 5.1 holds? \end{enumerate}

-Answers to these questions would fill important gaps in the theory of partizan mis\`ere games and allow the recent surge of interest in mis\`ere play to continue.